 Truman launched the Cold War against Communism immediately at the close of WWII.
 The Cold War’s actual purpose was to use the pretext of defending people against Stalinist type dictatorships to justify U.S. support for equally anti-democratic and anti-working class regimes in Europe and Asia.
 The “Truman Doctrine” was based on the thinking of George Kennan, who wrote the following in U.S. State Department Policy Planning, Study #23 February 24, 1948:

 * Dwight D. Eisenhower ran for president in 1952 as a Republican harshly critical of Truman's Democratic Party on the question of how (not whether) to wage the Cold War against Communism.
 Arguing about which candidate would wage the "war against Communism" better is the kind of debate Americans were offered in election campaigns at this time.
 Neither candidate would say what the actual purpose of the Cold War was.
 There was no real substantive difference between Eisenhower and the Democratic Party as far as using the Cold War as a pretext for attacking pro-working class struggles throughout the world and hiding this truth from the public.
 In 1953 Eisenhower had the CIA overthrow the democratically elected president Mossadegh of Iran.
 In 1954 Eisenhower provided military aid to the Guatemalan Army to overthrow its elected president because he was making reforms favoring farm laborers who were in debt slavery to companies like United Fruit Company.
 In 1960 Eisenhower ordered the assassination of Patrice Lumumba, Congo's first democratically-elected Prime Minister.
 Lumumba's crime?
 After winning independence from Belgium, which had notoriously exploited the people and resources of Congo, he opposed the Belgian-backed secession of the mineral-rich Katanga province.
 Truman and Eisenhower were so similar in their anti-working class aims that when Eisenhower had not yet decided to run for president as a Republican, Truman tried to persuade him to run as a Democrat and even offered to serve as his vice presidential candidate if he did.

 Eisenhower initiated the U.S. Vietnam War by telling Americans the Cold War lie that the U.S. government fought Communism out of concern for the welfare of ordinary people.
 Vietnamese people, led by the Communist Ho Chi Minh, defeated the French colonial military forces in 1954 and negotiated a settlement in Geneva that called for national elections to take place in 1956.
 Eisenhower admitted that Ho Chi Minh would easily win such an election, and he refused to let it happen.
 Instead he set up the dictator, Ngo Dinh Diem, to rule the south of Vietnam and suppress the peasant organizations that were aiming to improve the lives of peasants.
 The subsequent U.S. invasion of Vietnam was all about protecting pro-American dictators in South Vietnam.
 Now that the Communists rule all of Vietnam, American corporations like Nike are all too happy to set up their sweat shops there, and they have the blessing of both the U.S. and Vietnamese governments to exploit their workers horribly.
 This illustrates that the Cold War was never motivated by a concern for ordinary working people.

 * John F. Kennedy, elected president in 1960, came to the conclusion, after narrowly averting thermonuclear war during the Cuban Missile Crisis, that the Cold War with the Soviet Union had to be ended.
 He discovered that the Soviet leader, Nikita Khrushchev, felt the same way.
 The two men determined to end the Cold War.
 Kennedy enlisted public support to pass the nuclear test ban treaty against intense opposition from powerful people in the military-industrial complex, and he ordered the military to make plans to leave Vietnam.
 The people with real power in the United States did not want the Cold War to end because it was useful to them in so many ways, from enriching them with profits from weapons contracts with the government to providing a pretext to overthrow governments that were not to their liking in places like Iran.
 They viewed Kennedy as, literally, a traitor to their class.
 The CIA, acting on behalf of these people, assassinated Kennedy, and the Cold War continued.
-(This is extremely persuasively documented by James Douglass in his book, Kennedy and the Unspeakable and also in David Talbot's The Devil's Chessboard and here.)
+(This is extremely persuasively documented by James Douglass in his book, JFK and the Unspeakable and also in David Talbot's The Devil's Chessboard and here.)

 * Lyndon B. Johnson, when running for president against Barry Goldwater in 1964, accused Goldwater of being a warmonger who would "send American boys to fight an Asian war."
 LBJ promised he would not do that.
 After the election, LBJ did exactly that.
 The stand-up comic version goes like this: “Back in 1964 they said if I voted for Goldwater, American boys would be sent to fight an Asian war, and they were right.
 I did vote for Goldwater and American boys were indeed sent to fight an Asian war.”